mlafeldt/whatcdkisit/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmlafeldt%2Fwhatcdkisit)

-There are multiple flavors of the [CDK](https://aws.amazon.com/cdk/) and it's sometimes hard to keep track of them all.
+There are multiple flavors of the [AWS CDK](https://aws.amazon.com/cdk/) and it's sometimes hard to keep track of them all.

 [whatcdkisit.com](https://whatcdkisit.com) always tells you the current versions of the most popular CDK projects.